home-assistant/home-assistant.io/source/_integrations/netgear.markdown

 ## Router entities
 The NETGEAR router will have the following entities.

-Note that not all routers support all features, if a router does not support a feature the corresponding entity will have the unavailable status even when the enity is disabled.
+Note that not all routers support all features, if a router does not support a feature, the corresponding entity will have the unavailable status even when the entity is disabled.

-You might also see the following error in the log `404 service '...', method '...' not found`, to prevent these errors, keep the unsuported entities disabled.
+You might also see the following error in the log `404 service '...', method '...' not found`, to prevent these errors, keep the unsupported entities disabled.

-All posibly unsupported enities are disabled by default.
+All possibly unsupported entities are disabled by default.

 ### Reboot button